Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Optimization Problem Formulation

-where $K_{\rm e/v}$ (measured in lm/W) is the luminous efficacy of the white light that the LED generates, and $H_{l}^{\rm LoS}(n)$ is the LoS channel gain from LED $l$ to the room point $n$, computed as~\eqref{eq:ChannelModelLoS}.
+The design of a VLC network must pay special attention to not infringe on the primary functionality of a lighting system.
+First, the \emph{average illuminance} $E_{{\rm avg}}$ in the whole area must be larger than a threshold $E_{{\rm th}}$, i.e., $E_{{\rm avg}} \geq E_{{\rm th}}$, which is determined by the type of activity carried out in the space.
+For example, a library requires a larger average illuminance than a residential space~\cite{LightingStandard}.
+The average illuminance in a room is formulated as where $n=\{0,...,N-1\}$ are all the possible sensing points that cover the whole room area, and $E_{\rm v}(n)$ is the illuminance at point $n$ defined as where $K_{\rm e/v}$ (measured in lm/W) is the luminous efficacy of the white light that the LED generates, and $H_{l}^{\rm LoS}(n)$ is the LoS channel gain from LED $l$ to the room point $n$, computed as~\eqref{eq:ChannelModelLoS}.
 Note that the illuminance is computed only with the LoS contribution, since illumination must be guaranteed regardless of reflections; it cannot depend on the wall material and color, which can change as the space is decorated after the lighting has been installed.

 The second illumination constraint to fulfill is that the illuminance at every point $n$ must be lower than or equal to a maximum value $E_{{\rm max}}$, i.e., $E_{{\rm v}}(n)\leq E_{{\rm max}},\,\forall n$.
 This constraint is required for eye safety purposes.